 Lack of Communication

 It’s no secret that excellent communication is key to a good relationship.
-The problem doesn’t only lie in the person with hearing loss not understanding all of a conversation.
+The problem doesn’t only lie in the person with hearing loss missing or not understanding all of a conversation.
 In some instances, they stop communicating altogether to avoid problems.
-Take for example you and your spouse watching your favorite TV show or playing cards together.
+Take, for example, you and your spouse watching your favorite TV show or playing cards together.
 These types of activities are what we find in healthy relationships.
-When you have to focus primarily on your hearing, and your spouse always has to face you to talk, conversation stops.
+When you have to focus primarily on your hearing, and your spouse always has to face you to talk, it can feel disruptive to what you’re doing.
+So you minimize conversation.
 Even quiet nights alone in the family room can become too silent when there is no more discussion about children, grandchildren, or upcoming plans.

 Frustration and Stress

-Ultimately the issues related to hearing loss result in frustration, guilt, stress, and other emotional problems for both people in a relationship.
-In a review of more than 70 studies, researchers found that many of the emotional issues faced by those with hearing loss also affect their loved ones.
+Ultimately untreated hearing loss can result in frustration, guilt, stress, and other emotional problems for both people in a relationship.
+In a review of more than 70 studies, researchers found that many of the emotional issues faced by those with untreated hearing loss also affect their loved ones.
 Your significant other may experience guilt because they aren’t able to help you more, or they may be struggling with their own frustration surrounding your hearing loss.
 They may become socially isolated themselves because they aren’t willing to let you face your hearing problems on your own.
-What results is two people who don’t communicate like they used to and who both get increasingly frustrated and in some cases depressed.
+You’re two people who don’t communicate as they used to and who both get increasingly frustrated and, in some cases, depressed.
 It is difficult for even the best relationships to survive this kind of stress.

 If you have difficulty hearing, do yourself (and your relationship) a favor and get a hearing test.
-If your doctor determines that you need a hearing aid, talk about the various options and find one that makes you feel comfortable.
-Ask your spouse to go to your appointment with you so he or she feels involved in the process and knows that you want to do whatever you can to keep your hearing and your relationship in tip-top shape.
-And when you’re done with that, you should take a vacation together to celebrate this new chapter in both your lives.
+If your hearing specialist determines that you need a hearing aid, talk about the various options and find one that makes you feel comfortable.
+Ask your spouse to go to your appointment with you.
+That way, he or she feels involved in the process and knows that you want to do whatever you can to keep your hearing and your relationship in tip-top shape.
+And when you’re done with that, you should celebrate together to celebrate this new chapter in both your lives.